opengauss-mirror/docs/content/en/docs/Developerguide/create-table-partition.md

             >**orientation**  cannot be modified.

+    -   STORAGE\_TYPE

+        Specifies the storage engine type.
+This parameter cannot be modified once it is set.

+        Value range:

+        -   **USTORE**  indicates that tables support the inplace-update storage engine.
+Note that the  **track\_counts**  and  **track\_activities**  parameters must be enabled when the Ustore table is used.
+Otherwise, space expansion may occur.
+        -   **ASTORE**  indicates that tables support the append-only storage engine.

+        Default value:

+        If no table is specified, data is stored in append-only mode by default.

     -   COMPRESSION
         -   Valid values for column-store tables are  **LOW**,  **MIDDLE**,  **HIGH**,  **YES**, and  **NO**, and the compression level increases accordingly.
 The default is  **LOW**.
         -   Row-store tables do not support compression.

     -   MAX\_BATCHROW

         Specifies the maximum number of rows in a storage unit during data loading.
 The parameter is only valid for column-store tables.

         Value range: 10000 to 60000.
 The default value is  **60000**.

     -   PARTIAL\_CLUSTER\_ROWS

         Specifies the number of records to be partially clustered for storage during data loading.
 The parameter is only valid for column-store tables.

         Value range: greater than or equal to  **MAX\_BATCHROW**.
 You are advised to set this parameter to an integer multiple of  **MAX\_BATCHROW**.

     -   DELTAROW\_THRESHOLD

         A reserved parameter.
 The parameter is only valid for column-store tables.

         Value range: 0 to 9999

+    -   segment

+        The data is stored in segment-page mode.
+This parameter supports only row-store tables.
+Column-store tables, temporary tables, and unlogged tables are not supported.
+The Ustore storage engine is not supported.

+        Value range:  **on**  and  **off**

+        Default value:  **off**

 -   **COMPRESS / NOCOMPRESS**